interacto/Nono/README.md

     .touchend({}, [{"screenX": 65, "screenY": 25, "clientX": 200, "clientY": 205}]);
 ```

-## Augmenting the API with its own routines
+## Augmenting the API with own routines

 You can take a look to [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).